On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-In the \textit{random design} setting, the data points $\vec X:=(X_1,\ldots,X_n)$, are drawn i.i.d. from a probability distribution over $\cX$, denoted by $\PP$.
+In the \textbf{fixed design} setting, the observations $X_1=x_1,\ldots,X_n=x_n$ are arbitrary and fixed, and we denote the uniform measure on this set of points by $\PPf$.

-In the \textit{fixed design} setting the observations $X_1=x_1,\ldots,X_n=x_n$ are arbitrary and fixed, and we denote the uniform measure on this set of points by $\PPf$.
-Note that this model is general enough to cover the high-dimensional setting, as both the function class $\cF$ and the distributions of $\vec \xi$ and $X$ are allowed to depend on the number of samples $n$.
+In the \textbf{random design} setting, the data points $\vec X:=(X_1,\ldots,X_n)$ are drawn i.i.d. from a probability distribution over $\cX$, denoted by $\PP$, and the noise vector $\vec \xi$ is drawn independently of $\vec X$.
+Note that this model is general enough to cover the high-dimensional setting, as both the function class $\cF$ and the distributions of $\vec \xi$ and $\vec X$ are allowed to depend on the number of samples $n$.

 An estimator for the regression task is defined as a measurable function $ \bar{f}_n : \cD \mapsto \{\cX\to\mathbb{R}\}$, that for any realization of the input $\cD$, outputs some real-valued measurable function on $\cX$.
 The risk of $\bar{f}_n$ is defined as